cs1302uga/cs1302-styleguide/README.md

 ### EmptyLineSeparator

-You should ensure that empty line separators are present after header, package, all import declarations, fields, constructors, methods, nested classes, policy is made to allow no empty lines between fields (e.g., between instance variables in a class).
+You should ensure that empty line separators are present after the header, package, all import declarations, fields, constructors, methods, nested classes, policy is made to allow no empty lines between fields (e.g., between instance variables in a class).